eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 - implicitly configuring the default port (`5672` for AMQP and `8080` for HTTP) to be used by setting `HONO_REGISTRY_AMQP_INSECURE_PORT_ENABLED` to `true`.

-The server issues a warning on the console if one of the insecure ports is set to the corresponding default secure ports.
+The server issues a warning on the console if one of the insecure ports is set to the corresponding default secure port.

 The `HONO_REGISTRY_AMQP_INSECURE_PORT_BIND_ADDRESS` variable can be used to specify the network interface that the port should be exposed on.
-By default the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
+By default, the port is bound to the *loopback device* only, i.e. the port will only be accessible from the local host.
 This variable might be used to e.g. expose the non-TLS secured port on a local interface only, thus providing easy access from within the local network, while still requiring encrypted communication when accessed from the outside over public network infrastructure.